 This commitment is to ensure 'real progress is made in education and employment outcomes for people with disability' by better measuring implementation of the National Disability Strategy.
-This, plus a National Autism Strategy intersects with all elements of your portfolio.
+This, plus a National Autism Strategy intersects with your portfolio.

-Capital and equipment investments for playgroups and other early childhood services
+Capital and equipment investments for playgroup and other early childhood services